New Zealand team pumps oil from stricken ship

 WELLINGTON Salvage teams pumped oil on Monday from a stricken container ship off the New Zealand coast, ahead of bad weather which could split the vessel into two and spew more oil onto beaches.

-The Liberian-flagged Rena has been stuck for 12 days on a reef 14 miles off Tauranga on the east coast of New Zealand's North Island, having already spilled about 350 tonnes of toxic fuel and some of its hundreds of containers into the sea.
+The Liberian-flagged Rena has been stuck for 12 days on a reef 14 miles (22 km) off Tauranga on the east coast of New Zealand's North Island, having already spilt about 350 tonnes of toxic fuel and some of its hundreds of containers into the sea.

-Salvage teams were adding extra pumps to speed up the recovery of the oil, as thick as peanut butter, from the 236-meter (775 feet) vessel through holes in the side to a barge.
+Salvage teams were adding extra pumps to speed up the recovery of the oil, as thick as peanut butter, from the 236-metre (775 feet) vessel through holes in the side to a barge.

 "If the vessel falls off the reef it could puncture a tank.
 You don't know what's going to happen if it falls off the reef," said Bruce Anderson, spokesman of Maritime NZ which is responsible for supervision of the shipping industry.